Ensbury Park: Facilities municipal and temporal

-There is a community centre in Ensbury Avenue that is part of a complex which also comprises an adult aducation/teachers’ centre.
+There is a community centre in Ensbury Avenue that is part of a complex which also comprises an adult education and teachers' centre.
 There is also a small library in Columbia Road which is in fact the smallest in the borough.
 The area is covered by Redhill Fire Station in Redhill Avenue, approximately 100 yards from The Ensbury Park.

-Bournemouth Transport operate a bus service through the area which runs along the main Columbia Road.
-There is a new service operated by Wilts and Dorset, that is routed through Ensbury Park, to Poole.
+Morebus operate a bus service through the area which runs along the main Columbia Road.

 Landmarks and buildings

 One of the most conspicuous buildings in the district is The Ensbury Park public house which is on the corner of Columbia Road and Boundary Road.
 This started life as The Ensbury Park Hotel, planning permission for which was granted by Poole Rural District Council on 15 December 1924.

 The building, with its neo-Georgian design elements, echoes 'Ensbury Manor' which included a genuine Georgian wing, and which dominated Ensbury Village for several centuries until being demolished in 1936.

 The pub closed suddenly in 2014, its lease having been surrendered to the freeholder, Enterprise Inns.
 In October 2015 the ground floor of building was taken over by the Co-Op and the rest became flats, although the iconic Ensbury Park Hotel sign remains on the building.